RDBALL/reading-notes2/read04.md

 Elements will make up the main content of an HTML file.
 One resource that goes in depth for what each element tag can do is located [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)

+## What the heck are semantic elements??

+From FreeCode Camp

+> Elements such as <    header>, <  footer> and <   article> are all considered semantic because they accurately describe the purpose of the element and the type of content that is inside them.

+In other words semantic elements make reading HTML easier if you are not too familiar with HTML.
+One example of that is shown below from [this site](https://www.freecodecamp.org/news/semantic-html5-elements/#:~:text=Semantic%20HTML%20elements%20are%20those,content%20that%20is%20inside%20them)

+**Semantic elements used**

+### <   header></   header>

+**Non-semantic elements used**

+### <   div id="header"></  div>